altocodenl/cell/readme.md

       - duplicates
       - push/lepush (left push)
       - pop, lepop
-   - @ query
+   - @ ask
-      - query path surrounded by implicit stars
+      - ask path surrounded by implicit stars
-      - query path that can have a sequence (or a reference to a sequence) OR a validator
+      - ask path that can have a sequence (or a reference to a sequence) OR a validator
 - Upload: upload that stores the file in the dataspace, as well as the data
    - Send a lambda call that does two things: 1) upload the file; 2) if data is not empty, set a link to it somewhere in the dataspace (name suggested by the llm).
 - @ rule